 The Lodger is a classic psycho-thriller from the 1940s.
 It was a remake of an earlier silent film The Lodger: A Story of the London Fog (1927) starring Ivor Novello, which was one of Alfred Hitchcock’s earliest films, and this was given a sound remake as The Lodger (1932) also with Ivor Novello.
 Both works are adapted from The Lodger (1912), a novel by Marie Belloc Lowndes, a well-known writer of thrillers in the early parts of the century.
 Lowndes had based the book on a dinner party anecdote she had heard where someone claimed that they were certain that their lodger was Jack the Ripper.
 Unlike the novel, this version specifically identifies the killer as Jack the Ripper, a figure that Lowndes named only ‘The Avenger’.
 Hitchcock retained Lowndes’s description of the killer as The Avenger, although also added an ending where the lodger turns out not to be the killer after all.

 The Lodger briefly made the career of big man Laird Cregar, who after this seemed on the verge of becoming another Sydney Greenstreet, but died of a heart-attack the following year at the very point of his success.
 The Lodger was directed by John Brahm, a German immigrant who had made a few routine crime melodramas and war films and the not-so-well known werewolf film The Undying Monster (1942).
 Brahm went onto make Hangover Square (1945), also with Laird Cregar, an attempt to repeat the success of The Lodger, and the dreary The Mad Magician (1954) with Vincent Price, but The Lodger was his greatest success.
 All three of John Brahm’s films are psycho-thrillers that contain a grandly pre-Psycho (1960) vision of melodramatic psychopathology.
-Brahm also contributed uncredited scenes to the lost world film The Lodger (1948).
+Brahm also contributed a number of classic episodes to the original The Twilight Zone (1959-63) and was one of the uncredited directors on the lost world film Siren of Atlantis (1948).

 One has not read the Marie Belloc Lowndes novel but one suspects it is more an ambiguity drama set around whether the Lodger is The Avenger/Jack the Ripper.
 However, no such ambiguity exists in the film.
 While it is there in the script to some extent, directorially the film is all weighed toward painting Laird Cregar as a sinister figure – his face is always underlit, reflected in mirrors or seen looming in the foreground.
 Not to mention the ways he starts talking with an unnatural intensity about his brother and the river.
 By the end of the story, Laird Cregar has become such a melodramatically unbalanced figure that he is like a feral animal – wild-eyed, hunched over and shot as though he is backed into a corner.